awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 :cpp:func:`o2scl::array_2d_trans_out()`.

 A related issue is how matrices are stored.
-In C, two-dimensional arrays are stored in row-major order, and the distance from the first element to the element at ``(row,col)`` is given by ``row*n_cols+col``.
+In C, two-dimensional arrays are stored in row-major order and the distance from the first element to the element at ``(row,col)`` is given by ``row*n_cols+col``.
 In row-major order storage, the matrix elements are stored in the same order in which they are output by the functions